-iii) Central Sales Tax (CST) Act Rates were scheduled to be reduced to 2% from the existing 4% level but the continued disagreement between the Central and State Governments for compensation package has led to its postponement several times.
-Moreover from the Press news, the Chamber understands that the proposal is therefore to reduce it from 4% to 3% and not 2%.
-Such trends put up a misleading image of government proposals in the minds of taxpayers.
+iii) Central Sales Tax (CST) Act Rates were scheduled to be reduced to nil from 4% level but the continued disagreement between the Central and State Governments for compensation package has led to its postponement several times.
+The rate of CST was brought from 4% to 3% and lastly to 2% that record from 1st June 2008.
+As per the White Paper on introduction of VAT it was announced that the rate of CST will be ultimately brought down to Nil.